tropnikovvl/public-odm-docs/04. Working with study/Uploading a study/README.md

 * Study - Samples - Libraries/Preparations - Omics data.
     * the script uses this data model if parameters for libraries or preparations loading are specified;
     * omics data can be linked only to libraries or preparations;
-    * only expression data (the parameters --expression and --expression_metadata) is supported.
+    * only expression data (the parameters --expression and --expression-metadata) is supported.

 The script works sequentially, linking the object with the previous one according to the data model.
 Below you can find examples to demonstrate different combinations: